-Mike is the author of the book Mercy and Hope (Ignatius Press - Augustine Institute) and Prayers for Catholic Men (Servant).
+Mike is the author of the books Mercy and Hope (Ignatius Press) and Prayers for Catholic Men (Servant).
 He is also the co-author with his wife of “God Is!
 A One Day Journey Closer to God,” the retreat guide utilized by Evangelize All Ministries.
-Mike now resides in Batavia, IL.
+Mike is the Co-Executive Producer of Restored: Stories of Encounter (2020 Garbriel Award Winner for Human Dignity - Film -General Excellance).
+Mike resides in Batavia, IL.
 He is the father of three sons.

 Mike has presented at parishes, mens conferences, prayer breakfasts, organization meetings and for gatherings of diocesan leaders and clergy, across the United States and in Australia.

 - "Mike was great!
 His enthusiasm, his engaging stories, and strong challenges energized the men who attended our Conference.
 I could see that his passion for Christ was genuine, and he made me want to take my walk with the Lord up a notch.
 Mike has that kind of energy that is infectious."– David Glasgow, Chairman Venice Men’s Conference

 - "I just wanted to thank you for coming, and your dynamic presentation to our young people, parents and sponsors.
 You speak from your heart and left an impact on ours."– Jackie Bieber, Deanery DRE, Diocese of Springfield